wtmatlock/dtp-comparative-genomics/README.md

 ```
 How do the two plots compare?
 How could we improve this script?

-## Clustering chromosomes in two ways
+## Comparing chromosomes in two ways
-We are now going to compare two approaches for genome comparison.
-The first is based on our results from above, and will examine the overlap of genes between our sequences.
-The second will use an annotation-free technique based on the sharing of [*k*-mers](https://en.wikipedia.org/wiki/K-mer) between sequences, using a tool called [Mash](https://github.com/marbl/Mash).
-To begin, we will run a script to plot the sharing of genes as a heatmap:
+We are now going to test two approaches for sequence comparison.
+The first is based on our results from above, and will use the overlap of annotated genes between our sequences.
+The second will use an annotation-free technique based on the sharing of [*k*-mers](https://en.wikipedia.org/wiki/K-mer) between our sequences, using a tool called [Mash](https://github.com/marbl/Mash).
+To begin, we will run a script to plot the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) of genes as a heatmap:
 ```
 python plotGenes.py ...
 python plotGenes.py ...
 ```
-Mash...
+Before you view the plots, what would you expect to see based on accumulation plots from before?
+After looking, how do the plots compare?
+Why did we use the Jaccard index instead of just total number of genes shared?
+Next, we will use Mash to estimate the Jaccard index of *k*-mers:
 ```
 mash --help
 mash triangle